maxmmyron/os/REPORT.md

     If no processes are available, then it will run the idle process by default.

-2. `exec_process()`: A wrapper function for executing a process' callback function.
+2. `exec_process()`: A wrapper function for executing a process callback function.
 If a process finishes in this function, it is either requeued into the ready queue or released, depending on the state of the process status at the end of the callback function.
 3. `handle_timer_interrupt()`: an interrupt function that is called when the timer interrupt is met.

     At a high level, this function is called at the end of every timeslice, and fully interrupts whatever the CPU is executing (i.e. the current process.)